Who needs a second battery?

 Are your headlights still dimming?

-If headlight dimming still happens when the system plays heavy bass notes, your amplifiers are drawing more power than your charging system can create.
+If headlight dimming still happens when the system plays heavy bass notes, your amplifiers are drawing more power than your charging system can produce.

 Headlight dimming is a cause for concern.
 Underpowering your amplifier can lead to overheating, clipping, and the red light of despair known as the protection light.